ironnysh/storyblok-youtube/README.md

 The `embed_youtube` block you’ve just created is a **Nestable block** that works both as a standalone block and a component supported in [the **Richtext** field](https://www.storyblok.com/docs/richtext-field).

-To embed a YouTube video as a standalone block—in a landing page or other, follow the steps below.
-To insert it into a **Richtext** field, skip to the [Insert the block into a rich text editor](bear://x-callback-url/open-note?id=808DFD5F-D744-4086-B7FE-719E9DF43CE4&header=Insert%20the%20block%20into%20a%20Richtext%20editor) section:
+To embed a YouTube video as a standalone block—in a landing page or other—follow the steps below.
+To insert it into a **Richtext** field, skip to the [Insert the block into a rich text editor](#insert-the-block-into-a-rich-text-editor) section:

 ### Add the standalone block to a page

 1. Navigate to the **Content** section.
 2. Click **+ Create new content > Story**.
 3. Name it and click **Create**.
-4. Hover over the list of blocks on the right sidebar, and click the round + button.
+4. Hover over the list of blocks on the right sidebar, and click the round **+** button to add the block.
-5. Fill in the details in the two fields you have created before: The video URL and its title.
+5. Fill in the details in the two fields you've created before: The video URL and its title.
 6. Click **Save**.

 ### Insert the block into a rich text editor

 1. Navigate to the **Content** section.
 2. Click **+ Create new content > Story**.
-3. Name it and click the **Content type** dropdown on the bottom to set it to an **Article** content type.
+3. Name it and click the **Content type** dropdown at the bottom to set it to an **Article** content type.
 4. Click **Create**.
-5. Add a title and lead, and type some text in the **Content** field.
+5. Fill in the title and lead, and type some text in the **Content** field.
-6. Click inside the **Richtext** field, and position your cursor where you would like to add a video.
+6. Click inside the **Richtext** field, and position your cursor where you'd like to add a video.
 7. Click the **Add Block** icon and select the `embed_youtube` block you created before.
 8. Click the block you inserted and fill in the details in the two fields: The video URL and its title.
 9. Click **Save**.

 ## Intermission

-Now that we’re halfway through, let’s take a short pause for a recap.
+Now that we’re halfway through, let’s pause for a recap.
 If you completed the steps above, you have two new Storyblok blocks—one for the video embed and one that allows you to feature it inside Storyblok’s **Richtext** editor.

-You’ve also created two new stories—a landing page and an article—and added the video embed into both of these stories.
+You’ve also created two new Stories—a landing page and an article—and added the video embed into both stories.

+Wonderful!
 Congratulate yourself and take a few minutes to make sure everything’s in order.

 You might notice that even if you reload the preview area of the **Visual Editor**, you don’t see the videos, or worse, are greeted with an Astro error message.
-That’s because you need to configure these new Storyblok blocks in your frontend.
+That’s because you need to configure these new Storyblok blocks in your frontend code.

 Let’s do that.
 Launch your code editor and open your Astro project.